Time-frequency analysis on flat tori and Gabor frames in finite dimensions: Introduction

 where $\mathbf{T}_{x}f(t)=f(t-x)$, $\mathbf{M}_{\xi }f(t)=e^{2\pi i\xi t}f(t)$, and $\pi(x,\xi)=\mathbf{M}_\xi \mathbf{T}_x$ define the \emph{translation}, \emph{modulation} and \emph{time-frequency shift} operators, respectively.
 By interpreting the brackets as a duality pairing, this definition also holds for pairs of test function and distribution spaces, like the Schwartz space and tempered distributions $\mathcal{S(\mathbb{R})},\mathcal{S}^{\prime }( \mathbb{R})$~\cite{Charly} and, in particular, the Feichtinger algebra $ {S}_{0}(\mathbb{R})$ and its dual ${S}_{0}^{\prime }(\mathbb{R})$~\cite{fe06}.

 In this paper, we consider the STFT acting on the $N$-dimensional space $S_{N}$ of time and frequency periodic distributions in ${S}^{\prime }_0(\mathbb{R})$, see definitions in Section 2 and \cite[Chapter~16.3]{Gazeau} or \cite[Chapter~6]{coro}.
-This will lead to new phase spaces for the joint time and frequency values: the \emph{flat tori} $\mathbb{T}_{N}^2=[0,1]\times \lbrack 0,N]$, providing, as we will show, \emph{a continuous extension of the coefficient space of the finite Gabor transform}.
+This will lead to new phase spaces for the joint time and frequency values: the \emph{flat tori} $\mathbb{T}_{N}^2=[0,1]\times \lbrack 0,N]$, providing, as we will show, \emph{a continuous extension of the coefficient space of the discrete Gabor transform (DGT)}.
 The space $S_N$ is isometrically isomorphic to $\mathbb{C}^N$ equipped with the Euclidean norm and can similarly be obtained by sampling and periodization of $S_0(\mathbb{R})$~\cite{Kaib05}.
-This connection implies that results for the STFT on $S_N$ have implications for the discrete Gabor transform (DGT) on $\mathbb{C}^N$ and vice-versa.
+This connection implies that results for the STFT on $S_N$ have implications for the \dgt on $\mathbb{C}^N$ and vice-versa.
 However, we will demonstrate that the STFT on the distribution space $S_N$, embedded into $ {S}^{\prime }_0(\mathbb{R})$, has much stronger structural properties, similar to those enjoyed by the STFT on $\mathrm{L}^2(\mathbb{R})$.
 As a continuous phase space extension of the DGT, the STFT on flat tori provides a natural way of defining \emph{off-the-grid} values, offering flexibility in applications and the chance of using continuous variable methods in finite Gabor analysis.
-In the case of Gaussian windows, we obtain spaces of analytic functions.
-The resulting possibility of using analytic complex variable tools will allow us to prove a necessary and sufficient Nyquist rate type result for Gabor frames with Gaussian windows in finite dimensions, which can be seen as the finite-dimensional analogue of the celebrated result of Seip-Wallst{\'e}n \cite{sewa92} and Lyubarskii \cite{ly92} for Gabor frames with Gaussian windows.
-The sufficient condition provides theoretical support to numerical procedures for increasing grid resolution, due to the principle of stable reconstruction using frames above the Nyquist rate.
-As a step in the proof of the sufficient Nyquist rate, we show that the STFT of any signal in $S_{N}$ with Gaussian window has exactly $N$ zeros, thereby making precise and proving the claim in~\cite{gardner2006sparse}.